ttrifonov/EventBrain/src/eventbrain/contrib/js/README.rst

 2. Make the needed modifications in the html file for host/vhost/username/password(for some reason username/password doesn't seem to work in amqp-js, so use the default guest:guest).

-3. run this simple django site: python manage.py runserver
+3. Run this simple django site: python manage.py runserver

 4. Load in browser test.html page, e.g. http://localhost:8000/test.html